-risks & vulnerability
+Risks & vulnerability

 Questions for CERES

-CERES will adress the following questions:
+CERES will address the following questions:

 How will the key physical and biogeochemical features (including habitat loss) of marine and inland waters change in a future climate?

-fish stock shifts
+Fish stock shifts

-When and how far (to the north and/or to greater depths) will European marine fish stocks shift?
+- When and how far (to the north and/or to greater depths) will European marine fish stocks shift?

-How can their dependent fisheries respond at different time and geographical scales and in different regions?
+- How can their dependent fisheries respond at different time and geographical scales and in different regions?

-fish stock yield
+Fish stock yield

 What are the implications for fish stocks and their fisheries of climate-driven changes in ecosystem-level multi-species interactions and productivity?

-winner and losers
+Winners and losers

-In specific regions, which historical or new species will emerge as potential winners and losers (biologically and economically) in the light of climate change?
+- In specific regions, which historical or new species will emerge as potential winners and losers (biologically and economically) in the light of climate change?

-mitigation and early warning
+Mitigation and early warning

-policy and management
+Policy and management